Eccentric-Anomalies/tungsten-moon-site/docs/demo/demo_howtolaunch.md

 ### Steam Deck

-Tungsten Moon Demo is may be installed on your Steam Deck (Valve's hand-held gaming platform).
+Tungsten Moon Demo may be installed on your Steam Deck (Valve's hand-held gaming platform).
 Valve has not formally given Tungsten Moon a compatibility rating with Steam Deck, but we routinely use it as part of our development and testing process.
 Although the desktop version of Tungsten Moon uses a keyboard and/or mouse for some functionality, you can use the D-Pad view controls and the touchscreen to activate any in-cockpit UI elements using the Steam Deck, just as you would if you were using a mouse on desktop, or your virtual finger in VR.

 ## Download Executables from Github (Almost Easy)